robertesler/cordova-pd/README.md

 5) Build your application using Xcode.
 The cordova build option does not currently work when linking the static library.

-6) Put your pd patches in the root Xcode project folder (the one with the project file) and copy your patches to the project's Resource folder in Xcode.
+6) Add your pd patch(es) to the project's Resource folder in Xcode. (right-click on the Resources folder and "Add Files...").
+The patch should be in the root /www folder.

 7) If you want to test in the simulator see the REAME.md file in the x86_64 folder.

-#NOTE:
+##NOTE:

  This project uses dependencies that are maintained by other developers.
 These include: